Simple Black & Decker Compact Saw Conversion - Compare to TheraGun or TimTam

 So lets get rid of it!

-I removed the blade holder, shorten the hardened steel drive shaft by cutting it off with an abrasive saw blade, and fabricated a new aluminum adapter collar to fit the newly shortened drive shaft.
+I removed the blade holder and then shortened the hardened steel drive shaft by cutting it off with an abrasive saw blade.
+Then I fabricated a aluminum adapter collar to fit the newly shortened drive shaft with mounting holes that matched the blade holder.
 This new aluminum collar has a 1/4-20 threaded hole to accept a set screw for attaching my new attachments.

-Finally, I could also remove the jigsaw metal guide foot and the plastic frame area around the drive shaft to shorten and lighten the tool.
+Finally, I removed the jigsaw metal guide foot and the plastic frame area around the drive shaft to shorten and lighten the tool.
+I used a saw to quickly cut it off.

 The final version is below.
 This works much better and is easier to handle and use with more controlled power working on a muscle - there is no more flex or extra movement that occurred when using a modified jig saw blade.